martinbarge/martin-barge/_posts/2018-10-11-first-post.md

 tags: [new, exciting]
 ---

-This is my first post to my new website, which is build using the Beautiful Jekyll templates build by Dean Attali.
+This is my first post to my new website, which is built using the Beautiful Jekyll templates built by Dean Attali.

 To quote: